highcharts/connectors-morningstar/docs/connectors/morningstar.md

 ### Highcharts Quick Start

-You can connect Highcharts core products with Morningstar by using the `morningstar-standalone` bundle.
+You can connect Highcharts core products with Morningstar by using `connectors-morningstar.js` in the `connectors-morningstar` bundle.
 You have to manually create the connector and assing the resulting table to your series options.

 ### Highcharts Dashboards Quick Start

-For Highcharts Dashboards you just need to load the `morningstar-connectors` bundle, which will register all connectors to the Dashboards registry.
+For Highcharts Dashboards you just need to load the `connectors-morningstar` bundle, which will register all connectors to the Dashboards registry.
 All Morningstar connectors are then available in the data pool as other connector types.